yeeshue99/SUSH/Strixhaven Campus/Colleges/Witherbloom/Witherbloom.md

 The philosophy of the vein (decay) focuses on the inevitability of death and decay.
 Its traditional name comes from the prominence of vampires within the college, whose conceptions of draining life through the vein have long proven an important counterweight to the growth philosophy of Witherbloom.
 The decay philosophy sees life energy as a resource to be consumed, rather than a good to be nourished for its own sake.
 Mages who adopt this view wield negative energy and practice necromancy.

 ### Scholars of Witherbloom
 The Witherbloom Scholars table offers examples of the scholars in Witherbloom College.
-You may use the table to randomly determine the scholarly focus of a Witherbloom student or faculty member.
 The Principle column notes which side of the growth-decay conflict a scholar more likely aligns with.

 #### Witherbloom Scholars
 | d8  | Scholar | Principle |